A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group

-We compare our approach with the least unsquared deviation approach in \cite{wang2013exact} and the low-rank-sparse decomposition approach in \cite{arrigoni2018robust}.
-We also include the spectral estimator in the comparison as baseline.
-The codes for the least unsquared deviation approach are provided by the authors; and those for the low-rank-sparse decomposition approach are available at the authors' website.
-In our experiments, we use the default choice for all the parameters of their codes.
-Since both of the two competing methods are known to perform well against outlier noise, we mainly study the recovery performance as measured by the estimation error $\epsilon (\,\cdot\,)$ (see \eqref{eq:est_err}) and the computational time by varying the proportion of outliers $1 - q$.
-Figures~\ref{fig:SO(3)-low_noise} and \ref{fig:SO(3)-high_noise} show the experiment results in the low noise ($\gamma = 5$) and high noise ($\gamma = 1$) regimes, respectively.
-For the computational time, since our non-convex approach is initialized by the spectral estimator, the time for our approach shown in the figures includes the time for computing the spectral estimator.
-All the points in the figures are obtained as the average over 30 independent random instances.
+We compare our proposed entropic spectral estimator for $\mathcal{SO}(d)$-\sync and the GPM-based non-convex approach with the least unsquared deviation approach in \cite{wang2013exact} and the low-rank-sparse decomposition approach in \cite{arrigoni2018robust}.
+We also include the standard spectral estimator in the comparison as baseline.
+The codes for the least unsquared deviation approach are provided by the authors of~\cite{wang2013exact}, while those for the low-rank-sparse decomposition approach are available online.\footnote{\url{https://fusiello.github.io/demo/gmf/index.html}} In our experiments, we use the default choice for all the parameters in their codes.
+Since the two competing methods are known to perform well against outlier noise, we mainly study the recovery performance and computational time by varying the proportion of outliers $1 - q$.
+For ease of comparison, we measure the recovery performance using the \emph{normalized estimation error} $\frac{\epsilon (G)}{\sqrt{2nd}}$, whose value always lies between 0 and 1.
+Figures~\ref{fig:SO(3)-low_noise} and~\ref{fig:SO(3)-high_noise} show the experiment results in the low noise ($\gamma = 1$) and high noise ($\gamma = 0.4$) regimes, respectively.
+The reported time for our non-convex approach includes the time for computing the entropic spectral estimator, as the former is initialized by the latter.
+All the points in the figures are obtained by averaging over 30 independent random instances.